ponylang/rfcs/text/0000-strings-cstrings-bytes.md

 # Summary

 With the introduction of zero-copy trimming methods, some Pony strings are not null-terminated while some are.
-This is a proposal to ensure that `cstring()` always returns a pointer to null-terminated data, while at the same time having a new method `bytes()` return a pointer to the already allocated data (zero-copy) with no guarantee of null-termination.
+This is a proposal to ensure that `cstring()` always returns a pointer to null-terminated data, while at the same time having a new method `cpointer()` return a pointer to the already allocated data (zero-copy) with no guarantee of null-termination.

 # Motivation

 The definition of a C-string is a null-terminated string.
 Hence, it's a reasonable guarantee for the `cstring()` method to give.
-Meanwhile, sometimes we're just interested in the raw string data (as a pointer) and for this use-case we'll introduce the `bytes()` method.
+Meanwhile, sometimes we're just interested in the raw string data (as a pointer) and for this use-case we'll introduce the `cpointer()` method.

 # Detailed design